04 Apr 6 Ingredients for Bird Photography

 Even with perfect birds and perfect light, you will have to wait.
 This happens because birds don’t wear watches.
 So they often miss appointments.

 As a result, you wait.
 Then you wait.
 And you wait some more.
 Eventually, you decide to leave that spot so you can wait somewhere else.

 Certainly, your mental well-being matters, especially after waiting for hours without taking a photo.
 So you must find something positive in every experience, such as feeling delight that you were able to practice focusing your camera on a branch.
-After an hour (or two), you may have become quite good at this.
+After an hour (or two), you may become quite skilled at this.

 Let’s recognize that a bird’s appearance is a random event that wasn’t supposed to happen.
-So if a bird, like the Black-throated Sparrow shown above, hops on a rock, that’s pure luck.
+So if a bird, like the Black-throated Sparrow shown above, hops on a rock, that’s luck.
 Neither you nor the bird woke up planning that.